 - Dehydrating: Mix 2 Tbsp to 2 quarts water and add fruit.
 Drain and pat dry.
 Prepare recipe.

 Fresh-Fruit works for keeping guac fresh overnight, too!

 I was curious if Ball Fruit-Fresh slowed down the browning process on fresh guacamole.
 I was a tad skeptical, so I did my own experiment!

 On the left, I added the Fruit-Fresh, and on the right none was added.
 They were both covered in the fridge.
 You can see how the guac without it, on the right, turned watery and brown after 8 hours in the fridge.
-The one with Ball Fruit-Fresh is green and fresh.
+The one with Ball Fruit-Fresh is still green and fresh looking.